SKbarbon/fpyo2ipa/README.md

 ## requirements
 - xcode (12>)
-- briefcase==0.3.14 (it will be installed if you install this package)
+- briefcase==0.3.14 (it will be auto installed if you install this package).

 ## usage
 I am try to make it simple as possible.